redhat-actions/buildah-build/README.md

 ## Multi arch builds

-If building for an architecture other than `amd64`, install `qemu-user-static` using the following command.
+Cross-architecture builds from dockerfiles containing `RUN` instructions require `qemu-user-static` emulation registered in the Linux kernel.
+Run `sudo apt install -y qemu-user-static` on Debian-based container hosts.
+Or run the following registration command for other distributions:
 ```
-sudo podman run --rm --privileged multiarch/qemu-user-static --reset -p yes
+sudo podman run --rm --privileged docker.io/tonistiigi/binfmt --install all
 ```
+The registration remains active until the container host reboots.

 ## Using private images